Confusing Words Clarified: Group H; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 2. A place of refuge or rest; a sanctuary: Churches have traditionally been considered a haven for the poor.

-2. The abode of God, the angels, and the souls of those who are granted salvation: The hymn that Ronda, and others, sang at church described heaven as a place for angels.
+2. The abode of God, the angels, and the souls of those who are granted salvation: The hymn that Ronda, and others, sang at church described heaven as a place for devine messengers.

 3. An eternal state of communion with God; everlasting bliss: William felt that he was in heaven when he listened to the beautiful music.